 * Beginner's guidelines as recommended by the London Marathon.

+Carbohydrate is reduced today as it’s a rest day.
 Starting the day with a protein-rich breakfast is a good option here, to support muscle growth and repair, whilst training volume is lower.
-Earlier in the week is a great opportunity to boost micronutrients such as magnesium (afternoon snack), iron (dinner) and omega 3 (lunch), which are a crucial for energy production & muscle function.
+Earlier in the week is a great opportunity to boost micronutrient intake, such as magnesium (afternoon snack), iron (dinner) and omega-3 (lunch), which are a crucial for energy production and muscle function.

 Ricotta, tomato & spinach frittata